rainmeter/rainmeter/Docs/Building.md

 ### Building with Visual Studio

-Rainmeter can be built using any version of Visual Studio 2015.
-If you don't already have VS2015, you can download [Visual Studio Community 2015](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) for free.
-When installing, be sure to select the following components:
+Rainmeter can be built using any version of Visual Studio 2019.
+If you don't already have VS2019, you can download [Visual Studio Community 2019](https://www.visualstudio.com/downloads/) for free.

-* Programming Languages -> Visual C++ -> Common Tools for Visual C++ 2015
-* Programming Languages -> Visual C++ -> Windows XP Support for C++

-After Visual Studio has been installed and updated, open Rainmeter.sln at the root of the repository to build.
-You may have to install [.NET Framework 3.5](http://www.microsoft.com/en-us/download/details.aspx?id=21).

 ### Building the installer